 Audiophiles often differ on myriad technical issues that concern audio equipment and components.
 However, unanimity rules the day when it comes to defining the features that define the 5 best headphones under $200.

 Many consumers have low expectations of headphones that cost under $200.
 They believe inexpensive headphones possess short product lives, which accounts for their lower than average costs.
-Yet, all of the 5 best headphones under $200 provide above average durability for the expected life spans of every headphone.
-In fact, each of the five headphones listed below produce pristine audio longer than headphones that cost more than double the amount priced by the headphones that fall under $200.
+Yet, all of the 5 best headphones under $200 provide above-average durability for the expected life spans of every headphone.
+In fact, each of the five headphones listed below produces pristine audio longer than headphones that cost more than double the amount priced by the headphones that fall under $200.

 Sealed headphones do the best job of isolating noise.
 The level of outside sound isolation exhibited by the best 5 headphones under $200 exceeds the level of isolation provided by models that cost $200 more.
 Consumers should buy sealed headphones for private listening, as well as to prevent other people from hearing their music.
 Sealed headphones typically cost less than open headphones due to design and construction issues.